atrauzzi/laravel-drydock/readme.md

 This gives you the convenience of being able to run local GUI tools against the environment - I recommend PhpStorm, DataGrip and Redis Desktop.

 Port `8082` is running an email trap that will intercept all outbound emails and show them in a convenient interface.
-The project's default exception handler has also been customized to render a copy of all exceptions to this email address.
-This should be helpful while developing commands and background jobs.

 ## Meta